VinitraMk/getcomic-cli/README.md

 ### Installation

-#### Install using pip
-`sudo pip3 install getcomic`

-#### Install from source
-1. Clone this repo to your local machine
-2. Install all the prerequisites in your machine.
+1. **Install a headless browser**
-3. A headless browser is required for this tool to automate web page interaction.
+A headless browser is required for this tool to automate web page interaction.
 The browser used here is PhantomJS.
 Install it using npm.
     `sudo npm install phantomjs-prebuilt`

+2. Install the package
+    * Using pip
+    `sudo pip3 install getcomic`

+    * From source

+    1. Clone this repo to your local machine and navigate to this folder in your machine.
+        `sudo npm install phantomjs-prebuilt`
-4. Install the requirements for the command tool using the command
+    2. Install the requirements for the command tool using the command
         `sudo pip3 install -r requirements.txt`
-5. Install
+    3. Install using the following commands now.
+        `python3 setup.py build`
+        `python3 setup.py install`

 ## Running the tests